IanMarteens/Austra/README.md

 This project is still in an early stage of development.
 Most compelling needs are, not necessarily in that order:

 * Adding a `seq` class for doing calculations that, right now, are only possible when using vectors... and consuming space.
-* The parser should use a more flexible way to match arguments versus parameters.
-Right now, it is a very ad hoc algorithm, full of exceptional cases.
 * We should have control on formatting output and sending it to external files (Excel, JSON, CSV).
 It could be interesting formatting some kind of outputs to C# format, for retrofitting.
 * Parameterized definitions, that is, actual functions.
 * Connectors, to access external data sources with real time series, such as stock prices, meteorological data, etc.